New design and construction guidance for the sewage sector replaces SfA7

-The guidance is significant as it provides the mechanism by which water companies can secure the adoption of a wide range of SuDS components that are compliant with the legal definition of a sewer.
+The new code only applies to Water Companies in England, Scotland, Wales and Northern Ireland all continue with the guidance in place.
+The adoption code is significant as it provides the mechanism by which water companies can secure the adoption of a wide range of SuDS components that are compliant with the document.
 There are however some notable exceptions to the adoptable components including green roofs, pervious pavements and filter strips.
-These components may form part of the drainage design as long as they are upstream of the adoptable components.
+These components may form part of the drainage design but will not be adopted by the WaSC.

 Other key points in relation to the design and construction of new surface water drainage systems include:

 - The successful design requires the designer to liaise with a variety of stakeholders from the earliest stages in the design of the development.

 - The location of adoptable drainage components should take account of the need to provide appropriate access to each component for maintenance.

 - Health and safety risks should be assessed and managed in accordance with Ciria C753 SUDS manual and a copy of the principle designers risk assessment submitted to the water company.